Skip to Content

 We may receive a commission if you make purchases through affiliate links (at no extra cost to you).
 Read why our approach to travel is different.

-Italy is taking on Scotland on its home turf in Rome in what will be a very exciting beginning to Round Four of the Six Nations Championship.
 From the best pubs to watch the Six Nations to the top things to to enjoy in Rome between the matches, we’ve got you sorted for everything you need to know to make sure you have a memorable Six Nations Rugby weekend in Rome.

-Match information: Italy vs Scotland
+Italy vs Wales

-Kick-off is at 2:15 pm GMT (3:15 pm local time) on Saturday, 9 March 2024 at Stadio Olimpico, just a fifteen-minute drive from the famous Trevi Fountain in the centre of Rome.
+Kick-off is at 2:15 pm GMT (3:15 pm local time) on Saturday, 15 March 2025 during the Round Five weekend.
 The match will end at approximately 5 pm local time.

 How to get to Rome